imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2023

-- Amsterdam Photos, by Robby Müller
+- [Amsterdam Photos], by Robby Müller
 - [How to be Happy], by Eleanor Davis
 - Picture Perfect Practice, by Roberto Valenzuela
 - The Lathe of Heaven, by Ursula K. Le Guin